grapl-security/grapl/README.md

 There is no UI for the engagements yet but I hope to build one soon - a live updating view of the engagement graph as you interact with it in the notebook.

 **Event Driven and Extendable**

 Grapl was built to be extended - no service can satisfy every organization’s needs.
 Every native Grapl service works by sending and receiving events, which means that in order to extend Grapl you only need to start subscribing to messages.

+This makes Grapl trivial to extend or integrate into your existing services.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_7CBC3A8B36A73886DC59F4792258C821D6717C3DB02DA354DE68418C9DCF5C29_1553040182040_file.png)